LATHAM BASEBALL STADIUM

 Located in the heart of Furman’s modern athletics complex on one of the nation’s most scenic campuses, Latham Stadium boasts an outstanding, well-maintained playing surface of Bermuda and rye grass known for its consistency and smoothness.
 With seating for 2,000, the stadium offers fans an excellent venue for enjoying collegiate baseball.

-In the spring of 2012 the university broke ground on the Furman Baseball Complex, which represents Phase 1 of $3.5 million in facility enhancements at Latham Stadium.
+In January of 2013 the university opened the Furman Baseball Complex, representing Phase 1 of $3.5 million in facility enhancements at Latham Stadium.

-The complex, which is located just beyond the stands down the first base/right field line, includes coaches’ offices, locker rooms for both coaches and players, player lounge, training and equipment rooms, laundry, and spacious indoor batting and pitching cages.
-Expected date of completion for the $2 million, approximate 10,000-square foot facility is November, 2012.
-The architect is McMillan, Pazdan, and Smith and builder is SYS Constructors of Greenville.
+Designed by McMillan, Pazdan, and Smith and built by SYS Constructors of Greenville, the $2 million, 10,000-square foot complex, located just beyond the stands down the first base/right field line, features coaches’ offices, locker rooms for both coaches and players, player lounge, training and equipment rooms, laundry, and spacious indoor batting and pitching cages.

 Phase 2 will enhance the fan experience and include a new press box, concourse, concessions, public restrooms, and additional chair back seating.